2sync

 This template approaches weekly planning through category-based time blocking rather than simple task lists.
 You assign themed categories to each time block (deep work, meetings, admin, personal) and build a balanced week around those categories.

 The result is a weekly schedule that protects your focused hours instead of letting meetings fill every gap.
+Microsoft's Work Trend Index reports that 48% of employees describe their work as chaotic and fragmented, which is what a week of undeclared hours turns into.
 If you already practice time blocking or want to start, this is the best free template for it.
-According to Microsoft's Work Trend Index, 68% of workers lack sufficient uninterrupted focus time daily, which is exactly the problem themed scheduling addresses.

 5. Daily & Weekly To-Do Lists